What is Couples Therapy?

 Several patterns and outcomes are common among partners who use drugs together.
 Some use drugs for recreation and relaxation while others have more frequent and intense reasons behind their drug use.

-What contributes to co-occurring substance abuse among couples
+What contributes to co-occurring substance abuse among couples:

-Psychological factors play a big part among drug addicts and here are the most common.
+Psychological factors play a big part among drug addicts and here are the most common:

 Stress

 Couples will turn to drugs as a way of coping with life’s daily pressures, financial trouble, or conflicts in their relationships.
-For example, couples going through rough patches in their relationships might use drugs together to escape fom the pain and their problems temporarily.
+For example, couples going through rough patches in their relationships might use drugs together to escape from the pain and their problems temporarily.

 Social circles